OmarKhayyam/data-analytics-workshop-for-fintechs/instructions/Lab 0 - Prep for Data Lake Workshop for Fintechs V2.md

 Lab Preparation
 ---------------

 1. You should have set up AWS CLI by now.
-After you, you have setup the CLI, follow the instructions below,
+After you have setup the CLI, follow the instructions below,

     a.
 Simply copy the export commands from the Event Engine dashboard